AndresJoseTadeo/network-project-portfolio-ajtadeo/Network Emulator Projects/Basic Firewall Network Topology/test.md

 - DMZ network segmentation
 - Remote server administration

-I divided the network into an **Internal Network**, a **DMZ Network**, and an **External/Internet Network**.
-This allows me to control how traffic moves between different parts of the network instead of allowing unrestricted communication.
+The network is divided into an **Internal Network**, a **DMZ Network**, and an **External/Internet Network**.
+This allows us to control how traffic moves between different parts of the network instead of allowing unrestricted communication.

 The FortiGate acts as the central point for firewall policies, NAT, DHCP, and traffic control.